moonbitlang/moonbit-textbook/docs/03-functions-lists-recursion.md

 In other words, we should be able to perform the following operations using an `IntMap`: create an empty map, insert a key-value pair into it, and look up the value corresponding to a given key.

 Thanks to our paradigm of modular programming, we only need to care about the interfaces rather than the specific implementation.
-Therefore, there are many siutable data structures in MoonBit's standard library.
+Therefore, there are many suitable data structures in MoonBit's standard library.
 In this example, we will use `@map.Map[Int, Int64]`, but we can easily replace it with another data structure, as long as it implements the interfaces we need.

 In the top-down implementation, before each computation, we first check if our desired result has been cached: if it does, we can simply use the result; if it doesn't, we calculate the result and store it in the data structure.